smiteshdas/emg-feature-robustness-under-fatigue/README.md

 I built a comphrehensive CSV file with all features calculated (Window- 250ms, Overlap- 50%) from the raw paper dataset for conducting this study smoothly.

+### Files

+*./code/CSV_build.ipynb* - Builds a consolidated CSV file with raw data processed.
+All feature types are calculated with Window size of 250ms and Overlap of 50%.

+*./code/ablation-study-and-analysis.ipynb* - Does the ablation study and analysis

 ## Methodology

 - Classifier: SVM with RBF kernel